mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 **Warning**:

-  * The string content returned through `data` and `length` is a view into the string's current storage.
+  * The string content returned through `value` is a view into the string's current storage.
 Because objects may move on the heap (e.g. because of garbage collection), this data may be invalidated.
 The data may only be used immediately after calling this function, and must not be used after another possibly allocating tiro_* function has been called.
   * The string returned by this function is not zero terminated.

-The pointer to the string's storage will be placed in `*data`, and the length (in bytes) will be assigned to `*length`.
+The pointer to the string's storage will be placed in `*value`.
 Returns `TIRO_ERROR_BAD_TYPE` if the value is not actually a string.

 ### function tiro_string_cstr